Guidance for on-farm burial of carcasses in an emergency animal disease outbreak

 The landowner is responsible for ongoing monitoring of the burial site and ensuring that appropriate action is taken if there is surface breakout of contaminated liquid, excessive subsidence (sinking of the ground because of underground material movement), ponding of water, erosion, seepage or other problems.
 However, the burial pits should not be disturbed beyond essential maintenance requirements.

-Agriculture Victoria will work with you to develop a 6 – 12-month monitoring schedule.
+Agriculture Victoria will work with you to develop a 6 to 12-month monitoring schedule.

 Other disposal options if on-farm burial is limited

-Carcasses that cannot be buried on-farm will most likely be taken to a landfill.
-Agriculture Victoria will arrange for carcass transport and disposal at the most appropriate landfill.
+Carcasses that cannot be buried on-farm could potentially be composted on-farm, which will also be managed by Agriculture Victoria.
+If this is not possible, carcasses will most likely be taken to an approved landfill.
+Agriculture Victoria will arrange for carcass transport and disposal at the most appropriate landfill where this option is chosen.

 References